- Close to Ashburton and its many independent shops

 - Great location for exploring the whole of Devon

-- Short drive to Jurassic Coast and beaches
+- Short drive to Jurassic Coast and amazing beaches

 - Dartmoor open moorland close by

-- Near Ashburton’s heated outdoor pool (summer only)
+- Near Ashburton’s heated outdoor pool (May to Sep only)

 This restored and converted barn is part of the medieval farming settlement of Headborough, just to the north of Ashburton, the largest town within the Dartmoor National Park.
 Whilst it is within an easy, five minute walk to the town, it is surrounded by fields and wooded hills…still an active farming community all around you.